 These delicious and easy egg muffin cups are a great way to meal-prep a healthy breakfast or snack and keep it stocked in your freezer.

 - 10 large eggs

 - 1/2 tsp onion powder

 - 1 cup spinach, roughly chopped

 - Preheat oven to 350 degrees.
-Generously grease muffin tin with non stick cooking spray, set aside.In a medium bowl whisk together eggs, onion powder, garlic powder, pepper and salt, set aside.
+Generously grease muffin tin with butter, set aside.In a medium bowl whisk together eggs, onion powder, garlic powder, pepper and salt, set aside.

 - Divide the diced red onion, bell peppers and spinach between the 12 muffin cups.